PhD Studentship, Chemical Biology, Diagnostics and Therapeutics

 Location: Highfield Campus

-In this exciting fully-funded interdisciplinary PhD opportunity the student will learn and develop advanced spectroscopy and imaging techniques, image analysis, stem cell biology and skeletal tissue engineering approaches.
-A background or strong interest one or more of the following areas of analytical spectroscopy, microscopy and imaging techniques, stem cell culture and image analysis is highly desirable.
+In this fully-funded interdisciplinary PhD opportunity the student will learn and develop advanced spectroscopy techniques, analysis methods as well as rapid prototyping approaches (e.g. 3D printers and laser cutters) for device development.
+The student will have the opportunity to work with scientists and engineers at Smiths Detection to develop potential designs for field conditions.
 Training in all areas of the PhD as well as opportunities for professional development will be available but enthusiasm to work in a dynamic and interdisciplinary collaborative environment is desirable.

 If you wish to discuss any details of the project informally, please contact Prof. Sumeet Mahajan, Email: firstname.lastname@example.org.

-An undergraduate degree (at least a UK 2:1 honours degree or equivalent) in Chemistry, Biochemistry, Biomedical Sciences, Bioengineering and allied subjects/relevant disciplines.
-Enthusiasm to work in an interdisciplinary environment with a strong interest in analytical spectroscopy, novel microscopy and imaging techniques is highly desirable.
+An undergraduate degree (at least a UK 2:1 honours degree or equivalent) in Chemistry or Engineering or allied subjects/relevant disciplines.
+Enthusiasm to work in an interdisciplinary environment with a strong interest or background in either analytical spectroscopy, data analysis and/or device development/prototyping is highly desirable.
 Training in all areas of the PhD and professional development opportunities will be provided.

-Funding: The project is fully funded for 3.5 years.
-Full tuition plus, for UK students, an enhanced stipend of £15,609 tax-free per annum for up to 3.5 years will be provided.
+Funding: The project is fully funded for 3.5 years for UK students and full tuition and an enhanced stipend of £16,062 tax-free per annum will be provided.